Rithika1128/zepto-sql-analysis/README.md

 ## Objectives
-To explore and analyze product data to uncover insights related to -Pricing patterns
+To explore and analyze product data to uncover insights related to *Pricing patterns
--Identify high-value and high_discount products and strategies -stock availability
+*Identify high-value and high_discount products and strategies *stock availability
--Understand category trends
+*Understand category trends
--Generate business insights
+*Generate business insights

 ## Tools Used
 -PostgreSQL